IvanLusso/LussoSchiavoneStefanettiIUM-Tweb/Pages notes.md

 On selection, calls a #get of $N$ `games` with `competition_id` belonging "England".
 `OnClick()` of a "**`more results`** button" (or scrolling the page #opzional) it will call a further #get (or #post which communicates last game read received by the site) to obtain $N$ more `games`
 ## Clubs
-Shows all clubs in collapsed "accordion menu".
+This page is meant to show all clubs in "accordion menu".
+All accordions start collapsed.
 The criteria to group them will be set by "pills buttons" which should be:
 - by Nation
 - by Name